 Screaming Frog research found that out of 2,500 keywords and 20,000 URLs:

 - Only 12 percent of mobile and 13 percent of desktop results passed the Google performance test for Core Web Vitals.

 - URLs in position 1 on SERPs are 10 percent more likely to have a good Core Web Vitals score than URLs in position 9.

 Evidently, the Google update is already impacting Google mobile ranking and desktop search performance.
 With a very small percentage of websites having passed the Google user experience test, it is clear that the majority of website owners and technical SEO experts will have to ramp up their optimization efforts for the Google algorithm update.

 for the Google Page Experience Now?

 Websites must optimize for all Google Page Experience ranking signals and meet the minimum threshold for all three Core Web Vitals to qualify for the ranking boost.

-Given the 28-day turnaround, optimizing your website user experience only one or two months before the gradual rollout hits in mid-June could negatively affect your overall ranking and Search performance.
+Given the 28-day turnaround, optimizing your website user experience too late in the game could negatively affect your overall ranking and Search performance.
 Likewise, it would be too late then to perform all the necessary updates to achieve a good score on the Google Core Web Vitals assessment and pass the Google performance test.